satchm0h/dungeon_delver/vibe_resources/architecture.md

 - Maintaining smoothed presentation state (lerp-based for player/camera/glow) while querying discrete game snapshots.
 - Running BFS visibility every frame to drive fog-of-war materials, monster visibility, and trap/key visibility within a 10-tile radius.
 - Handling WASD movement, queueing inputs, synthesizing turn ticks, integrating HUD/audio toggles with combat hit SFX, and detecting HP loss to trigger the HUD damage flash.
 - Managing shared floor and wall texture instances: each loader first honors `ASSETS.textures.*` overrides, then falls back to the built-in assets, a GitHub-hosted copy, and (for the floor) an inline data URI so the game still renders correctly when opened directly from disk (`file://`).
 Successful loads are cached and reused across all meshes to avoid redundant GPU uploads.
-Wall caps render with solid material so the texture only appears on vertical faces.
+Wall caps render with solid material so the texture only appears on vertical faces, and locked doors receive dedicated geometry/material blends that respond to visibility and unlock events.

 ```mermaid
 graph LR